 Whenever I experience a mediocre customer service encounter, I think, “How can I learn from this?
 How can I make sure it NEVER happens to our customers?”

-I’ve lived at the same address for more than 20 years and I’ve had an ongoing subscription to the Gainesville Sun all that time.
+I’ve lived at the same address for more than 20 years and I’ve had a subscription to the Gainesville Sun all that time.
 I’d like to think of myself as a valuable customer, especially in an age of declining loyalty to print media.

 No paper this Saturday.
 No problem, I’m out and about early and pick one up at a newsstand.
 No paper Sunday.
 I call in, endure several levels of automated phone directions, eventually get a human being (or at least an airport announcement version thereof) who informs me that the reason I did not get a newspaper is that as of November 30th I had requested weekday-only delivery.

 This is news to me, particularly since it is mid-January and I’ve been getting the weekend paper fine up until now.
 She responded affirmatively to my request to put me back on full 7-day delivery (she took my order, but did not apologize or offer sympathy or even empathy for any inconvenience, the misunderstanding, etc.).